Student Emergency Funds

 Types of Expenses that May Be Covered:

 A range of circumstances may result in financial hardships.
 Typical expenses covered include, but are not limited to: replacement of essential personal belongings due to natural disaster, fire, theft, or other unforeseen circumstance; costs related to a death or serious illness of an immediate family member; personal safety needs; essential academic expenses; medications or other health-related costs; essential living expenses; transportation issues that directly impact education; or other sudden, unexpected financial needs.
-In emergency situations related to COVID-19, funds are also available for unanticipated expenses related to distance education.

 - Applicants must be enrolled in a College of Law degree program for the term in which the emergency aid is being requested